CVForward > Embracing Disruption in the CVSL

 A fresh perspective on change

 Embracing disruption ultimately comes down to a shift in mindset—it’s not about causing waves and creating problems, it’s an opportunity to grow and improve.
-The more open a team is to new ideas, the more opportunities there are to self-reflect and ensure you’re working in the most effective manor.
+The more open a team is to new ideas, the more opportunities there are to self-reflect and ensure you’re working in the most effective manner.

 As healthcare and technology continue to change, help your team remain at the forefront by asking yourself what you can do to embrace innovation and empower disruption.